jgroac/motorway-takehome-backend/README.md

 curl "http://localhost:3000/vehicles/1?timestamp=2022-09-12%2010%3A00%3A00%2B00"
 ```

-3. response should be the following;
+3. The response should be the following;
 ```json
 {
   "id":"1",